njisaf/AvantVTT/RULES.md

 2. System rolls `4d6kh3` and updates the Grace score.
 3. Modifier recalculates and UI updates.
 4. Result is posted to chat as "Grace Score Generation".

+## 📚 Example: Fortune Point Reroll Flow

+1. Player makes a Skill Check and rolls poorly (e.g., rolls 2 and 3 on the d10s).
+2. Player right-clicks on the roll result in chat.
+3. Selects "Reroll with Fortune Points" from the context menu.
+4. Dialog opens showing two d10 dice: one showing "2" and one showing "3".
+5. Player clicks on the die showing "2" to select it for reroll (it highlights).
+6. Player clicks "Reroll Selected Dice" button.
+7. System deducts 1 Fortune Point and rerolls only the selected die.
+8. New result is posted to chat: e.g., "Finesse Check (Grace) (Rerolled with 1 Fortune Point)" with the new total.

 ---